-Lee DeHihns is a member of the firm's Environmental & Land Development Group and co-chair of the group's Climate & Sustainability Team.
-He concentrates on regulatory and defensive litigation matters, including climate change, corporate compliance, debarment, white-collar criminal defense, air quality, hazardous waste, wetlands and water quantity and quality matters for industrial and municipal clients.
-He was chair of the American Bar Association's Section of Environment, Energy and Resources (SEER) in 2007-2008 and is a SEER delegate to the ABA House of Delegates (2009-2015).
-Mr. DeHihns was ranked as a leading environmental lawyer in Chambers USA: America's Leading Lawyers for Business (2006-2012).
+Lee DeHihns is a member of the firm's Environmental & Land Development Group.
+He concentrates on regulatory and defensive litigation matters for industrial and municipal clients, including climate change, corporate compliance, debarment, white-collar criminal defense, air quality, hazardous waste, wetlands and water quantity and quality matters.
+He was chair of the American Bar Association's Section of Environment, Energy and Resources (SEER) in 2007-2008 and is a SEER delegate to the ABA House of Delegates (2009-2016).
+He is Chair of the ABA Presidential Task Force on Sustainable Development (2013-2014).
+Mr. DeHihns was ranked as a leading environmental lawyer in Chambers USA: America's Leading Lawyers for Business (2006-2014).
 He wrote a chapter titled “Constitutional Influences on Climate Litigation” in the ABA's Principles of Constitutional Environmental Law published in September 2011.

 - Representing a textile processing company in defending against litigation and government enforcement related to a fish kill on the Ogeechee River in Southeast Georgia in which over 38,000 fish died of a bacterial infection over a 70-mile stretch of the river.